TypeParis will it be taught in English?

 All this may vary depending your skills and experience.
 Overall though this investment we can estimate around 10 to 20 extra hours every week.

-How will TypeParis trainees be evaluated?
+How will TypeParis attendees be evaluated?

-As of TypeParis17, “with distinction” recognises students with a particularly high quality of work.
+“With distinction” recognises students with a particularly high quality of work.

 Which materials and software do I need to supply to attend courses?